nealyip/laravel-otp-validation/readme.md

 (MAIL_FROM_ADDRESS and MAIL_FROM_NAME for smtp)

 OTP_SEED
-you can change the seed for otp by changing OTP_SEED env check otp_validation.php for more details
+you can change the seed for otp by changing OTP_SEED env
+check otp_validation.php for more details

 ## Development ##

-To implement your own transport interface, simple implement the **Nealyip\LaravelOTPValidation\Transport\TransportInterface** interface.
+To implement your own transport interface, simply implement the **Nealyip\LaravelOTPValidation\Transport\TransportInterface** interface.

 and change your config file.

 ## How to use ##

 First you are required to implement **Nealyip\LaravelOTPValidation\OTP\OTPTarget** to your user model.
-It will provides the target user mobile number and email address for otp transportation.
+Implement the target user mobile number and email address functions for otp transportation.

 ```php
 namespace App;